1970's: From a Grassroots Movement to a Nonprofit Agency

 1980's: An Era of Program Development

-The agency’s Annual Paint-A-Thon, the agency’s signature, senior-serving event also was established early in the decade.
-Relying on teams of volunteers to paint the homes of low-income seniors across Colorado, ‘Brothers’ has since used the the Paint-A-Thon to paint the homes of thousands of senior homeowners statewide.
+The Annual Paint-A-Thon, the agency’s signature, senior-serving event, also was established early in the decade.
+Relying on teams of volunteers to paint the homes of low-income seniors across Colorado, ‘Brothers’ has since used the the Paint-A-Thon to paint the homes of 7,000 senior homeowners statewide.

 The “Me Decade” also saw Brothers launching its successful Housing Counseling Division to provide consultation to first-time homebuyers and homeowners facing foreclosure.
-Among other things, the latter 80s concluded with the creation of Brothers Redevelopment’s Neighborhood Caretakers Program—an initiative that would over time see the agency and its volunteers coordinate wide scale repairs in more than two dozen metro area neighborhoods.
+The decade's end saw the creation of Brothers Redevelopment’s Neighborhood Caretakers Program—an initiative that would, over time, see the agency and its volunteers coordinate wide-scale repairs in more than two dozen metro area neighborhoods.

 1990s: Partnerships are Paramount to the Organization’s Success